 Here is where things can get a bit confusing.

-On your visa, the duration of your stay is 20 days.
+For example: On your visa, the duration of your stay is 20 days.

-Let's say you enter the Schengen Area on January 1.
+Let's say you enter the Schengen countries on January 1.
 As soon as you enter, the first day is counted.
 On January 20, you need to return to your home country or your next destination (that is not a Schengen Member State).